 An unhealthy lifestyle and poor diet can put you at greater risk of developing mouth or throat cancer.

 There are several things you can do to prevent oral cancer, the best way to reduce risk is to:

 - Stop smoking

-- Drink within recommended low risk drinking guidelines.
+- Drink within the UK Chief Medeical Officers' (CMO)low risk drinking guidelines.
 The Drinkaware appor MyDrinkaware tool may be helpful if you’re trying to cut down.

 - Eat a balanced diet, take regular exercise

 - Look after your teeth and gums i.e. see your dentist regularly

 Practising safe sex and wearing a condom can help prevent HPV and reduce the risk of developing oral cancer.
 Wearing a condom can’t guarantee you’ll be fully protected against HPV but it can greatly reduce the risk.

 There’s also a vaccination offered to all girls aged between 12 and 13 (year eight in schools in England), which will protect them from HPV in the future.8 A school will inform parents when girls are due to be vaccinated.
 More information about the HPV vaccine is available on the NHS Choices website.